hknd23/DeepLearningCausal/README.md

 The tutorial for `PATTC_deepneural` is [here](/tutorial.md#deep-neural-patt-c).

-The estimated PATT from the PATT_C model using deep neural networks can be illustrated by using XX:
+The estimated PATT from the PATT_C model using deep neural networks can be illustrated by using ggplot2:

 ![](tutorial_files/figure-gfm/pattcnnv-1.png)<!-- -->